Aakash-Malhan/agentic-support-orchestrator/README.md

 **Key Features**

-    This is the first line with two spaces at the end.
-    This is the second line.
     Multi-agent architecture (Intent → Retrieval → Reasoning → Action)
     Gemini 2.0 Flash for fast LLM reasoning
     RAG with FAISS